 For the streusel:

-- 3 tbsp unsalted butter, cold, cut into cubes
+- 3 tablespoon unsalted butter, cold, cut into cubes

 - Preheat oven to 375 degrees.
 Line a 12 cup muffin tin with paper liners.